 In today’s real estate market, it’s not uncommon for buyers to find themselves in a bidding war in most metropolitan areas.
 And Denver’s housing market isn’t just hot—it’s scorching hot.
 Between historically low mortgage rates, lack of overall inventory, and strong buyer demand, this seller’s market has left many buyers feeling discouraged.

-Home prices in the Denver area climbed 8–12% from March 2020 to March 2021.
+According to Nathan Mortgage, a mortgage broker, home prices in the Denver area climbed 8–12% from March 2020 to March 2021.
 The COVID-19 pandemic prompted many people to re-evaluate what they want out of their homes and look at upgrading or changing neighborhoods.
 Add to the mix historically-low home inventory, historically low mortgage rates, and an estimated forty thousand people planning to move to Colorado from out of state in 2021, and we’ve entered a perfect storm in the Denver housing market.
 There simply aren’t enough houses to go around, and that’s unlikely to change in the short term.
 Buying a home in a hot real estate market presents many unique challenges.